Chapter 2:

 They ended the tour in a sprawling library on the first floor.
 Haku left him there, and Ren didn't mind.
 He was, in fact, grateful.
 Something was soothing about the rows of leather-bound books, even if he couldn't remember if he liked to read or not.

-From what he gathered, the world now held two major kingdoms: the elves' Ivory Concord and the orcs' Ebony Vow.
-Both names stirred something faintly familiar in his memory, though he couldn't say why.
-They were once part of a single nation, now only remembered as the Old Kingdom.
+The world, he learned, was a fractured place.
+It now held two major kingdoms: the elves' Ivory Concord and the orcs' Ebony Vow.
+Both names stirred something faintly familiar in his memory.
+They were once part of a single nation, now only remembered as the Old Kingdom, shattered by a bloody betrayal.
+That day became known as the Shattering.
+The word itself felt cold and heavy in Ren's mind, a sense of betrayal he didn't recognize but somehow understood.

 Society was divided into two main castes: warriors, who fought up close with physical weapons, and mages, who cast spells from a distance using only their hands.
 In theory, they worked best together.
 In practice, Ivory Concord had more mages, while Ebony Vow relied heavily on warriors.